Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

-There is a clear theoretical rationale supporting physics-informed neuroevolution, yet there are only a handful of related works in the literature that explore such ideas.
+There is a clear theoretical rationale supporting Evo-PINNs, yet there are only a handful of related works in the literature.
 A barrier to the widespread use of EAs has been their high sample complexity, a consequence of updating and evaluating populations of solutions over multiple iterations.
 It is useful to consider hybridizing global evolutionary search with local gradient signals---thus inheriting the merits of both approaches.
 While the former can serve as an efficient basin-hopper for exploring rugged PINN landscapes, the latter facilitates rapid convergence to stationary points by exploiting local derivative information of loss functions.

 There exists a long history of research in evolutionary computation studying synergies of this kind, with adaptive memetic algorithms forming a class of methods tailored for this purpose~\cite{ong2006classification}.
 In the deep learning literature, gradient-guided evolutionary approaches have been designed for training neural networks~\cite{yang2021gradient,xue2022ensemble}, with Cui \textit{et al.}~\cite{cui2018evolutionary} proving a simple theorem that the performance of an evolutionary stochastic gradient descent method with elitist selection strategy never degrades with increasing iterations.
 However, to the best of our knowledge, there is no comparable body of work for PINN.
-Davi and Braga-Neto~\cite{davi2022pso} were able to show that combining a swarm optimization algorithm (a population-based method like EAs) with gradient descent could produce an ensemble of PINN models that out-performed pure gradient-based learning.
+Davi and Braga-Neto~\cite{davi2022pso} demonstrated that combining a swarm optimization algorithm (a population-based method like EAs) with gradient descent could produce an ensemble of PINN models that out-performed pure gradient-based learning.
 This result illuminates unexplored avenues for unifying SGD with gradient-free EAs as complementary algorithms within a single framework for finding globally optimum PINNs.